Real observers solving imaginary problems: An analogy: A massive particle on a sphere

 We now attempt to derive the precise phase for the gravitational case.
-If we start from the integral of the variation of the scale factor $h $ we can continue to $h \to \pm i \gamma$.
+If we start from the integral of the variation of the scale factor $h $ we can continue to $h \to \pm i \hat h$.
 Since this is a full field, we get no phase, independently of whether we choose $\pm i$.
-At this stage, we get an integral over $\gamma$ which is a well defined gaussian except for $D+2$ modes.
-Now, these few modes need to be rotated to real contours in $h$.
-In order to determine how we do this we will change the cosmological constant as \be \Lambda \to |\Lambda |(1- i\epsilon ) ~,~~~~~~~\la{LamRot} \ee which is a change similar to \nref{NuEps}, given that the cosmological constant can be viewed as the vacuum energy and the mass of the particle is also its rest energy.
+Now if we say that $D+2$ modes are not continued, we then get $(\mp i)^{D+2}$.
+So, the sign depends on how we continued\footnote{The original version of this article had a different continuation prescription (called prescription II in \cite{Ivo:2025yek}).
+We think that the present one is more correct, because it is invariant under a change of the gauge fixing procedure, see \cite{Ivo:2025yek}.
+I thank Zimo Sun, and specially Victor Ivo, for pointing this out.}.